ryanzone/ACM_R-D_1st_Task1/README.md

 # ACM_R-D_1st_Task1
-This is a recruitment task from ACM SIGKDD R&amp;D
+This is a 1st year recruitment task for ACM SIGKDD R&D